-- (a) To identify the format of a trunk signaling system based on the principles of the Signaling System No. 7. - (b) To demonstrate the methods used to identify originating and destination switch centers, the time slot used and the purpose of the message.
+- To investigate the format of a trunk signaling system based on the principles of the Signaling System No. 7. - To determine the methods used to identify originating and destination switch centres, the time slot used and the purpose of the message.